Don't gamble with disorder.

 STEP 4.
 Get a Drive

-I won't do a full review on the pros and cons of each, however, why I (initially) chose Google Drive over DropBox was that they offer 15GB of free storage.
+I won't do a full review on the pros and cons of each, however, why I (initially) chose Google Drive—in addition to iCloud and my husband's new Synology gadget—over DropBox was that they offer 15GB of free storage.

 As soon as I exceeded that, it's $1 a month for 100GB of storage.
 Plus, accessing it (at least from a Mac) was simpler than using DropBox.

 If you're someone who doesn't like cloud-based storage, you can always go for an external hard drive.
-I recommend Western Digital over their competitors for reliability.
+I recommend Western Digital over their competitors for reliability, or if you're going to "go big", opt for the Synology one.

 A Drive is important because it not only backs up all of your important files in case of a computer crash, but it can be used as a decluttering tool as well.